AlexsLemonade/OpenPBTA-analysis/doc/data-description.md

 ## Data file descriptions

 This document contains information about all data files associated with this project.
-Each file should have the following association information:
+Each file will have the following association information:

-+ **File type** should be one of..
++ **File type** will be one of:
 	+ *Reference file*: Obtained from an external source/database.
-When known, the obtained data and a link to the external source should be included.
+When known, the obtained data and a link to the external source is included.
 	+ *Modified reference file*: Obtained from an external source/database but modified for OpenPBTA use.
-	+ *External data file*: Data directly obtained from the cancer samples databases that be.
-When known, the specific database and download date should be included.
+	+ *PBTA data file*: Pediatric Brain Tumor Atlas data that are processed upstream of the OpenPBTA project, e.g., the output of a somatic single nucleotide variant method.
+Links to the relevant D3B Center or Kids First workflow (and version where applicable) are included in **Origin**.
 	+ *Analysis file*: Any file created by a script in `analyses/*`.
 + **Origin**
-	+ A relative link to the specific analysis from which the file was generated.
+	+ For _PBTA data files_, a link the relevant D3B Center or Kids First workflow (and version where applicable).
-	+ When applicable, a link to the specific *script* that produced (or modified, for *Modified reference file* types) the data
+	+ When applicable, a link to the specific *script* that produced (or modified, for *Modified reference file* types) the data.
 + **File description**
 	+ A *brief* one sentence description of what the file contains (e.g., bed files contain coordinates for features XYZ).